Welcome to AddressOf.com Sign in | Help

 End Sub

 Which approach is better?
-I don't really know which would be better; I suspect it's a matter of preference.
-I chose to use a single ToolTip; but you could approach this in either manner you choose.
+I really don’t think one approach is superior to the other and suspect it’s simply a matter of personal preference (or possibly specific scenario(s)).
+I chose to use a single ToolTip; but you could approach this in either manner you desire.

 Let's control everything; let's draw a custom background, handle the way text is drawn, add a divider and show an image.
 Let's jump into the code: